PrismLibrary/Prism-Documentation/docs/xamarin-forms/creating-your-first-prism-app.md

 You define which View you want to navigate to when the app loads in the `OnInitialized` method using the `NavigationService` property.
 In this example, we are setting the root page to a `NavigationPage` and immediately pushing the `MainPage` onto the navigation stack.
 Basically, we are wrapping our `MainPage` in a `NavigationPage` and setting it as the root page of the application when it launches.

 > [!Important]
 > You must call the `InitializeComponent` method in the `OnInitialized` method **before** you make a call to the `NavigationService`.
-You risk the application crashing on starup if you fail to do this.
+You risk the application crashing on startup if you fail to do this.

 ### Views